-So first off we are looking at the side of the France Pavilion which rests along the water canal near the Friendship Boats launch:
+So first off we are looking at the side of the France Pavilion which rests along the water canal near the Friendship boat launch:

 You can see that the big cement walls which will form the edge of this expansion are still going up and just now getting some height.

-Even from further back you can start to see the attraction building peaking over the smaller building that are there already:
+Even from further back, you can start to see the attraction building peaking over the smaller building that is there already:

 This is where you’ll eventually end up after walking along that wall:

 Guests will eventually have an awesome view once turning the corner of a wide-open French square:

 At the end of that square is where Remy’s Ratatouille Adventure is going to be.
 We can see work being done on the facade of that building and ground crews going to town too:

 How big is the attraction building for Remy’s Ratatouille Adventure?
 Let’s take a look at it from the opposite side of World Showcase Lagoon and see: